LED Road Signs program

 The sign will only activate (light up) if a vehicle is travelling above the pre-determined speed threshold for that location.
 If the vehicle is travelling under the pre-determined speed threshold, the sign remains inactive.

 The speed threshold at which the sign activates is not the speed limit for the location.
-It is the pre-determined safe speed to approach the upcoming intersection or traffic hazard.
+It is an advisory recommended speed to approach the upcoming intersection or traffic hazard.

 Site selection for LED road signs